ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/structure.rst

 - **src/swift_configs.py:** contains a dictionary of example configurations, which can be directly used with the code

+- **src/generate_hdf5.py:** contains functions that involve generating data and storing them using HDF5 data format.
+  This is used in cases where the initial data size is too big for the machine to handle.

+- **src/api.py:** contains the basic data structure of the algorithm for the object-oriented API.
+  Includes core parameters, the facet and subgrid class.

+- **src/api_helper.py:** contains several helper functions for the API implementation.

 Please refer to the :ref:`api` page for the details of functions and classes of the algorithm.

+Please refer to the :ref:`scripts` page for the details of custom scripts.